MaxxwellW/Adding-Data-Center-Roles-And-Fetaures/README.md

 <h2>Objectives</h2>

-- Locate selection within the desired Server
+- Locate selection within the Domain Server
 - Find the desired Roles and Features
-- Configure and ready for install
+- Configure for install
-- Install and continue with productivity
+- Install (Microsoft Active Directory Administrative Center as example)

 <h2>Demonstration: Actions and Observations</h2>
 Upon login with the Windows Server Dashboard, select "Add Roles And Features"